ohbm/handson-2021-code-testing/README.md

 ## Goals

-By the end of this session, you should be able to do the following STEPS:
+By the end of this session, you should be able to do the following:

 1. Use [google colab](https://research.google.com/colaboratory/faq.html) for python programming
 2. Understand errors and exceptions